mathnet/mathnet-numerics/docs/content/MKL.md

     lionel:OSX Lionel$ sh mkl_build.sh

 Check the /x86 and /x64 folders in mathnet-numerics/out/MKL: you should now find the `libiomp5.dylib` and `MathNet.Numerics.MKL.dll` libaries.
-You need to add the path to the generated libraies in your `DYLD_LIBRARY_PATH` environnement variable (which you can move to the folder of you choice before).
+You need to add the path to the generated libraries in your `DYLD_LIBRARY_PATH` environment variable (which you can move to the folder of you choice before).
 To do that, open your /Users/Lionel/.bas_profile.sh file with a text editor and add the following statements.

 	[lang=sh]